If you have any questions regarding these requirements, please contact either the Registrar or the Business Office.

 The Housing Agreement will be found in your Student Handbook.
 Each student is expected to be aware of and abide by the guidelines expressed in the Housing Agreement.
 Anyone who chooses to live in specialty housing will be required to abide by the rules and regulations outlined for that area in the Residential Life Policies and Procedures section of the Student Handbook.

 If someone pulls another student (or students) with the knowledge or intention to go on leave in the fall (study abroad, transfer, etc.), the case will be reviewed and your status in future housing lotteries may be jeopardized.
-WHEN YOU SELECT A ROOM IN THE LOTTERY PROCESS, YOU HAVE COMMITTED TO THAT ROOM FOR 2013-14.
+WHEN YOU SELECT A ROOM IN THE LOTTERY PROCESS, YOU HAVE COMMITTED TO THAT ROOM FOR THE ENTIRE 2015-16 ACADEMIC YEAR.

 If you select a room in a housing lottery and then decide at some point during the summer to go on leave for the following year, the space you selected will be given to another student without housing.
 In many cases we are unable to notify the other occupants of the room or suite before the room assignment is made.

 **Those students who have a high (potentially perceived as “bad”) number must still show up to the lottery.
-Those who choose not to come to the lottery will go to the bottom of the summer placement list regardless of original lottery number.
+Those who choose not to come to the lottery will go to the bottom of the Fall Housing Wait List regardless of original lottery number.
 You will be far better off if you show up.